WebPearl-dev/privacy-policy/enee.md

 By using the App, you agree to the collection and use of information in accordance with this policy.

-### 1. In-App Purchases, VIP Modules and Promo Codes (Adapty)
+### 1. In-App Purchases, VIP Modules and Promo Codes
-To process premium feature validation (such as unlocking the VIP Pro care module or advanced filters), handle in-app purchases, and process promotional codes, the App utilizes third-party services.
+To process premium feature validation (such as unlocking advanced filters), handle in-app purchases, and process promotional codes, the App utilizes third-party services.
 These services collect specific technical data over encrypted connections (HTTPS):

-* **Adapty (Adapty Tech Inc.):** To manage premium access levels and promo codes, Adapty processes:
+* **Google Play Billing:** To manage premium access levels and promo codes, the system processes:
   * *Purchase History / Transaction Overview:* To verify if your VIP Pro status is active.
   * *Device and Other IDs:* A pseudonymous identifier generated to link the purchase status to your specific device.
   * *Diagnostics and Crash Logs:* To monitor, identify, and resolve technical issues or failures within the purchase process in real-time.